 Several red flags might indicate that a collapse might occur.
 Understanding these indicators can help your attorney determine the underlying causes of the collapse and whether or not negligence was involved.
 Some common red flags of a building collapse include the following:

 If you were inside of a building when it collapsed, you should tell your attorney about any red flags you noticed before it occurred.
 Bring any documentation that you might have about these types of indicators to our office for a review.

 Building collapses are catastrophic events and can cause many different types of serious injuries, including the following:

 Building collapse survivors might also contend with emotional trauma for the rest of their lives.
 People and entities who are responsible for building collapses should be held accountable for their negligent actions.

 The amount of compensation you might expect in a building collapse lawsuit will depend on the particular facts and circumstances of your case.
 Since the available damages will depend on several factors, the amount of recoverable compensation will vary from case to case.

-The compensatory damages in a claim involving a building collapse include damages for both your economic and non-economic loses.
+The compensatory damages in a claim involving a building collapse include damages for both your economic and non-economic losses.
 Some of the types of economic losses that you might recover include the following:

 Some of the types of non-economic damages that might be available include the following:

 If you have suffered injuries or have lost a loved one in a building collapse, it is important for you to talk to an attorney as soon as possible.
 Pennsylvania and the District of Columbia both have strict statutes of limitations for filing personal injury claims.
 In Pennsylvania, you must file a claim within two years of your accident and injuries.
 In the District of Columbia, the statute of limitations is three years.
 These statutes function as deadlines.
 If you miss the statute of limitations, your case will likely be dismissed, preventing you from pursuing compensation for your losses.